-The listening portion of the exam will last thirty minutes.
+The listening part of the exam will last thirty minutes.
 The 40 questions are a mixture of multiple choice, matching, plan/map/diagram, form completion, note completion, tables, flow-charts, summary and sentence completion, and short-answer questions.

 There are four parts of the listening section.
-The first is a conversation between two people in an every-day situation.
-The second is a monologue, the third is a conversation between a group of four people engaged in an academic or training situation, and the fourth is another monologue, but one on an academic topic, like a university lecture.
+The first is a conversation between two people in an every-day situation; the second is a monologue; the third is a conversation between a group of four people engaged in an academic or training situation; and the fourth is another monologue, but one on an academic topic, like a university lecture.